Save money and see the essentials including Park Güell and Sagrada Familia!

 Just outside Barcelona, Montserrat Mountain is home to the Benedictine monastery of Santa Maria de Montserrat and a natural park.
 The basilica houses the famous 'Black Madonna,' which attracts pilgrims from around the world.
 The Montserrat Museum features works by artists like El Greco, Caravaggio, Picasso, and Dali.
 It's a must-visit for art lovers.

 Poble Espanyol, the famous open-air museum on Montjuïc hill, was created for the 1929 Barcelona Universal Exposition.
-It showcases Spain's diverse cultures and traditions, with artisans selling glassware, ceramics, jewellery, and more.
+It shows Spain's diverse cultures and traditions, with artisans selling glassware, ceramics, jewellery, and more.
 The Fran Daurel Museum inside Poble Espanyol holds one of Barcelona's best contemporary art collections.

 The Gothic Quarter, or ‘Barri Gòtic’ in local language, is a charming area with mediaeval streets and hidden squares.
 Highlights include the Cathedral La Seu, Museu d'Historia de la Ciutat, and the Plaça de Sant Jaume.
 It's a great place to wander, enjoy a coffee or wine, and soak up the atmosphere.

 Art lovers can explore Barcelona's artistic side with the Barcelona Museum Articket Pass.
-This pass offers skip-the-line entry to several top museums, including the Museu Picasso, Museu Nacional d'Art de Catalunya, Fundació Joan Miró, and more.
+The pass offers skip-the-line entry to several top museums, including the Museu Picasso, Museu Nacional d'Art de Catalunya, Fundació Joan Miró, and more.

 Barceloneta Beach is a popular spot in Barcelona, known for its lively atmosphere and restaurants.
 It's a great place to relax and enjoy the sea.
 From here, you can take the Transbordador Aeri del Port (Barceloneta Cable Car) for stunning views of the city.